todd-petruska/pymaceuticals-challenge/README.md

 As a senior data analyst at the company, you've been given access to the complete data from their most recent animal study.
 In this study, 249 mice who were identified with SCC tumors received treatment with a range of drug regimens.
 Over the course of 45 days, tumor development was observed and measured.
 The purpose of this study was to compare the performance of Pymaceuticals’ drug of interest, Capomulin, against the other treatment regimens.

-The code generates tables and figures needed for the technical report of the clinical study, which is used to provide a top-level summary of the study results.
+The code generates tables and figures needed for a technical report on the clinical study that includes a top-level summary of the study results.

 A repository labeled pymaceuticals-challenge contains the following files:
 *	Data folder with Mouse_metadata and Study_results csvs